-Christian mission cluster at the heart of Ho Chi Minh City coronavirus outbreak
+Malaysia set for two-week total lockdown to contain surge in cases

-A Vietnamese health worker labels a sample tested for coronavirus.
-Photo: Reuters
+A medical worker conducts a Covid-19 test in Shah Alam, Malaysia.
+Photo: AFP

-Coronavirus: Christian mission cluster at the heart of Ho Chi Minh City outbreak; Japan poised to extend state of emergency
+Coronavirus: Malaysia set for two-week total lockdown; Christian mission cluster at the heart of Ho Chi Minh City outbreak

+- Only essential services will be allowed to operate during the lockdown, which will last till June 14

 - Vietnam has officially recorded 6,356 coronavirus cases, including 1,492 imported case and 46 deaths since the pandemic began